accentinteractive/laravel-logcleaner/README.md

 1. Trim your daily log to a given number of lines do it does not grow huge.
 2. Delete old daily logs, only keeping a given number of the latest log files.

+- Laravel 9 support as of 1.1.0.
+- Versions before that support Laravel 6, 7, 8.

 - [Installation](#installation)
 - [Examples](#usage)
 - [Config settings](#config-settings)